vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

 # Declarative Syntax Basics

-## Exercise 1.0 - Setup to use Blue Ocean Pipeline Editor
+## Setup to use Blue Ocean Pipeline Editor

 **Note**: You need to have a Github personal access token ([Github-Personal-Access-Token.md](Github-Personal-Access-Token.md)) before proceeding.